asdine/storm/README.md

 In addition to the examples below, see also the [examples in the GoDoc](https://godoc.org/github.com/asdine/storm#pkg-examples).

-*NEWS*: The v0.5 is incompatible with old version of Storm.
-A [migration](#migrations) tool has been developed to migrate databases that use older version of Storm.
+*NEWS*: Storm >= v0.5 is incompatible with old versions of Storm.
+A [migration](#migrations) tool has been developed to migrate databases that use an older version of Storm.
 Any feedback would be highly appreciated.

 ## Table of Contents